-In ECT treatment, an electric current is passed into the brain to produce a seizure.
+In electroconvulsive therapy (ECT), an electric current is passed through the brain to produce a brief seizure.
 The current can be given to one or both sides of the brain.

 ECT is given when a person is under general anaesthetic.
 Muscle relaxant medication is also used, so that the person’s body does not show the jerky movements usually seen in an epileptic seizure.
 ECT treatment is given by specialist doctors in hospitals.